Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

 The Examiner has identified independent method Claim 23 as the claim that represents the claimed invention for analysis and is similar to independent device Claim 36.
-Claim 23 recites the limitations of obtaining a data set comprising time-sequential data elements generated by the measurement device; and: (a) calculating a statistic of a sub-set of data elements consecutive within the data set; (b) comparing the value of the statistic to a reference value; and, (c) if the value of the statistic differs from the reference value by less than a threshold amount, then: modifying the sub-set by appending to the sub-set at least one additional data element which is subsequent to the sub-set; and, repeating steps (a) to (c) for the modified sub-set of data elements; (d) if the value of the statistic differs from the reference value by more than said threshold amount, then: outputting the sub-set collectively as a sample set of data elements generated by the measurement device for representing uncertainty in measurements made by the measurement device; repeating steps (a) to (d) in respect of a subsequent sub-set of data elements consecutive within the data set.
+Claim 23 recites the limitations of obtaining a data set comprising time-sequential data elements generated by the measurement device, wherein the time-sequential data elements are associated with the uncertainty; and: (a) calculating a statistic of a sub-set of data elements consecutive within the data set; (b) comparing a value of the statistic to a reference value; (c) if the value of the statistic differs from the reference value by less than a threshold amount, then: modifying the sub-set by appending to the sub-set at least one additional data element from the data set which is subsequent to the sub-set; and, repeating steps (a) to (c) for the modified sub-set of data elements; (d) if the value of the statistic differs from the reference value by more than said threshold amount, then: outputting the sub-set collectively as a sample set of data elements generated by the measurement device for representing the uncertainty in the measurements made by the measurement device; and (e) calculating, based on the sample set, a representation of a probability distribution of the measurements made by the measurement device to represent the uncertainty, repeating steps (a) to (d) in respect of a subsequent sub-set of data elements consecutive within the data set.

 These limitations, under their broadest reasonable interpretation, cover performance of the limitation as mathematical concepts.
 Sampling data from a measurement device for representing uncertainty in measurements made by the measurement device recites mathematical calculations.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation as mathematical calculations, then it falls within the “Mathematical Concepts” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.
 The measuring device in Claim 23 and memory unit, processor, and measuring device of Claim 36 is just applying generic computer components to the recited abstract limitations.
 The calculating, comparing, and repeating steps in Claims 23 and 36 appears to be just software.
 Claim 36 are also abstract for similar reasons.
 (Step 2A-Prong 1: YES.
 The claims are abstract)